Camino Blister Prevention: 10 Tools & Tips

 I’ve been there – and I’m a podiatrist!
 It can be tricky sorting fact from fiction when it comes to foot blisters.
 Out of necessity for my own blister-prone feet, I’ve researched widely and now specialise in helping active people manage blisters properly.

 In the last few months I’ve noticed an influx of enquiries from people from Australia and beyond seeking advice on how to prepare their feet for the Camino de Santiago.
-So I got in touch with Leslie and he has kindly invited me to share a few pearls of wisdom with you.
+So I got in touch with Leslie and he has kindly invited me to share a few pearls of wisdom with you along the lines of Camino blister prevention and treatment.

 1) AIM FOR DRY SKIN